pojome/activity-log/README.md

 <strong>New!</strong> You are now able to get email notifications once an event you have defined (via rules) has occured.
 This is useful in cases you must know right away when someone does something on your site.

 <h4>What people are saying</h4>
+* <em>“Best 10 Free WordPress Plugins of the Month – July 2014: Keeping tabs on what your users do with their access to the Dashboard”</em> - [ManageWp.com](https://managewp.com/best-free-wordpress-plugins-july-2014)
 * <em>“Thanks to this step, we’ve discovered that our site was undergoing a brute force attack”</em> - [artdriver.com](http://www.artdriver.com/wordpress-site-hacked-solution-time/)
 * <em>“Optimized code - The plugin itself is blazing fast and leaves almost no footprint on the server.”</em> - [freshtechtips.com](http://www.freshtechtips.com/2014/01/best-audit-trail-plugins-for-wordpress.html)
 * <em>“The plugin successful for activity log for WordPress.”</em> - [wp-tricks.co.il](http://www.wp-tricks.co.il/2013/08/%D7%99%D7%95%D7%9E%D7%9F-%D7%A4%D7%A2%D7%99%D7%9C%D7%95%D7%AA-%D7%9C%D7%95%D7%95%D7%A8%D7%93%D7%A4%D7%A8%D7%A1-aryo-activity-log/)